twisted/twisted/docs/projects/core/howto/constants.rst

     ValueError: 500
     >>>

 Multiple constants may have the same value.
 If they do, ``lookupByValue`` will find the one which is defined first.

 Iteration is also supported:

 .. code-block:: console

     >>> list(STATUS.iterconstants())
     [<STATUS=OK>, <STATUS=FOUND>, <STATUS=NOT_FOUND>]
     >>>

-And constants can be compared for equality and identity:
+Constants can be compared for equality, identity and ordering:

 .. code-block:: console

     >>> STATUS.OK == STATUS.OK
     True
     >>> STATUS.OK is STATUS.OK